 A great housing option for students doing degree courses in London.

-Advice from the British Council about "Entry Clearance" for students.
-See also Home Office advice about student visas and/or the ATAS clearances required for study of certain science and technology subjects (usually if you need ATAS clearance your university will tell you).
+See official Home Office advice about student visas and the ATAS clearances required for study of certain science and technology subjects (usually if you need ATAS clearance your university will tell you).
 For visa information for the Republic of Ireland, click here.

 - Students Abroad